The way we socialise is changing and that’s going to be a natural progression for brands: Sukrit Singh

 May 11, 2022 09:01:00 AM | Article | Eularie Saldanha Share -

-Xp&d, FoxyMoron and Noesis.tech have launched a platform called Xp&dland to help brands find their stand in the metaverse.
+Xp&d, FoxyMoron and Noesis.tech have partnered together to launch a platform called Xp&dland.
+This initiative aims to help brands find their stand in the Metaverse.

-The platform will use Web 3.0 strategies as it aims to toggle between the real world and virtual world for its product showcases, events, and activations.
+The platform aims to use Web 3.0 strategies to help brands toggle between the real and virtual world for product showcases, events, and activations.